FrankFlitton/Personal-Website/content/projects/7-confederate-debates.md

   - Lead Developer
   - Creative Direction
   - UI Design
+longDescription: |
-longDescription: "In 2017, a team of proud Canadian volunteers including myself, digitized our country's founding documents in celebration of Canada's 150th anniversary."
+  In 2017, a team of proud Canadian volunteers including myself, digitized our country's founding documents in celebration of Canada's 150th anniversary.
 ---

 To celebrate Canada's 150 year anniversary, I joined a team that was leading an effort to crowd source the digitization of the founding Canadian documents.
 This project converted all historic transcriptions (including First Nations) into a transcription database and custom website.
 Lastly, we wrote new Grade 7-12 lesson plans that cater to each provinces’ history and curriculum.